decidables/decidables/sites/detectable/src/outcomes.md

 ## How was I right or wrong?

-If we think about it a bit more, we realize that there are actually two ways we can be correct, and two ways we can be in error:
+If we think about it a bit more, we realize that there are actually two ways we can be correct, and two ways we can be in error, leading to four possible outcomes: :term[hit], :term[miss], :term[correct rejection], or :term[false alarm].

-- :key[Hits], also called :term[true positives], are when the signal is actually present, and we *correctly* respond 'present'
+- A :key[hit], also called a :term[true positive], is when the signal is actually present, and we *correctly* respond 'present'
-- :key[Misses], also called :term[false positives] or :term[type I errors], are when the signal is actually present, and we *erroneously* respond 'absent'
+- A :key[miss], also called a :term[false negative] or :term[type II error], is when the signal is actually present, and we *erroneously* respond 'absent'
-- :key[False alarms], also called :term[false negatives] or :term[type II errors], are when the signal is actually absent, and we *erroneously* respond 'present'
+- A :key[false alarm], also called a :term[false positive] or :term[type I error], is when the signal is actually absent, and we *erroneously* respond 'present'
-- :key[Correct rejections], also called :term[true negatives], are when the signal is actually absent, and we *correctly* respond 'absent'
+- A :key[correct rejection], also called a :term[true negative], is when the signal is actually absent, and we *correctly* respond 'absent'

-We have two possible states of the world (signal present or absent) and two possible responses ('present' or 'absent'), leading to a nice two by two table of possible outcomes (brightly colored by yours truly):
+We have two possible states of the world (signal :key[present] or :key[absent]) and two possible responses (:key['present'] or :key['absent']), leading to a nice two by two table of possible
+outcomes:

 <sdt-example-interactive>
   <detectable-table></detectable-table>